 Fertilizers and manure release greenhouse gases.
-Dairy producers should optimize fertilizer application by using a nutrient management plan to improve the efficiency of fertilizer and manure use for feed production, and implementing precision agriculture, which applies only the amount of fertilizer needed.
+Dairy producers should optimize fertilizer application by using a nutrient management plan to improve the efficiency of fertilizer and manure use for feed production.
+Producers should also use precision agriculture, which applies only the amount of fertilizer needed.